l0wigh/Soluna/README.md

 ## Build and run

-You need to install ocaml and dune.
+You need to install OCaml and Dune.
 Look at the [official website](https://ocaml.org/install) to know how to install all this.

 You can then do :
 - build: `dune build`